-First, we design prompts that describe the prisoner’s dilemma and set objectives for the LLM agents to guide their decisions.
-While it remains uncertain whether LLMs fully understand different games, we avoid explicitly mentioning "prisoner’s dilemma" to minimize bias in the LLM's behavior.
-Instead, we present the payoff matrix without labeling the game.
-For the objective, we instruct the SLA to maximize its rewards while noting that it \textit{may} interact with the same co-player multiple times.
-This is intended to encourage SLAs to take actions that balance short-term and long-term payoffs, much like how humans make strategic decisions based partly on the likelihood of future interactions.
-Additionally, we incorporate \textit{chain-of-thought (CoT)} prompting \cite{wei2022chain} to encourage more strategic reasoning.
-By default, SLA agents always have access to the most recent action pairs from their interactions with co-players.
-Figure \ref{fig:prompt_example} shows the prompts used when SLA agents have access to the latest action pairs.
+First, we designed prompts that describe the prisoner’s dilemma and established payoff maximization objectives for the LLM agents to guide their decisions.
+While it remains uncertain whether LLMs fully understand different games, we avoid explicitly mentioning \enquote{prisoner’s dilemma} to test and fully leverage the agents' autoformalization capabilities.
+Thus, we presented the payoff matrix sans game labels.
+Furthermore, we instruct LLM agents to maximize their rewards in the aggregate, noting that it \textit{may} interact with the same co-player multiple times.
+This is intended to encourage LLM agents to balance short-term gains against and long-term payoffs, much like how humans make strategic decisions based partly on the likelihood of future interactions.
+Finally, we incorporate \textit{chain-of-thought (CoT)} prompting \cite{wei2022chain} to encourage more strategic reasoning.
+By default, LLM agents always have access to the most recent action pairs from their interactions with co-players.
+Figure \ref{fig:prompt_example} shows part of the prompts used when LLM agents have access to the latest action pairs.

-At the initial step of the game, because there is no history of the last action pairs, we will first delete the red part.
-Besides, we will add "Consider the proposed scenario and act as if you were taking part in it." at the beginning of the prompt as the \textbf{no prior information} prompt.
-Through extensive testing and modifications of the prompt phrasing, we observed that this change could significantly influence the LLM's behavior from consistently choosing D to 50 \% rate of choosing C. In order to simulate more human-like behavior, we expected the LLM to exhibit some likelihood of choosing C in the 'no prior information' scenario, to reflect how some individuals might seek to build trust initially.
-Therefore, we adopted this enhanced prompt for the initial 'no prior information' condition and reserved the original prompt as default for other scenarios.